caldwellRobotics/RoboSoccer/README.md

 3. **Responsibility for Damage or Loss**: Teams are fully responsible for any damage or loss incurred to any components provided.
 In the event of damage or loss, team members may be subjected to fines.

 4. **Qualification Criteria**: To qualify for the competition, each team must fulfill the following criteria:
-   - At least two team member must attend the final event.
+   - At least one team member must attend the final event.
    - A working robot must be completed and presented by the time of the final event.

 5. **Optional Additional Components**: Teams have the option to incorporate extra components, beyond those provided, at their own expense.